CELL your Model: Contrastive Explanations for Large Language Models: Introduction

-{\textbf{Contributions.}} We propose the first methods to generate contrastive explanations for LLMs: a myopic algorithm that is effective for small prompts and a budgeted algorithm that scales for large contexts.
+{\textbf{Contributions.}} We propose two methods to generate contrastive explanations for LLMs: a myopic algorithm that is effective for small prompts and a budgeted algorithm that scales for large contexts.
 We demonstrate quantitatively that these algorithms are effective and practical.
-Finally, we offer two new use cases for contrastive explanations: red teaming and conversational AI, showcasing the efficacy of our methods in varied applications.
+Finally, we apply contrastive explanations to a real application involving conversations, showcasing their practicality.